browserengineering/book/book/graphics.md

 down.
 But how does the *user* change `scroll`?

 ::: {.further}
-Storing the display list makes scrolling faster because you don't need to redo `layout` every time you scroll.
+Storing the display list makes scrolling faster: the browser isn't doing `layout` every time you scroll.
 Modern browsers [take this further][webrender], retaining much of the display list even when the web page changes due to JavaScript or user interaction.
 :::